funkia/turbine/README.md

 ### Creating HTML-elements

-Funnel includes functions for creating components that represent standard HTML-elements.
+Turbine includes functions for creating components that represent standard HTML-elements.
 When you create your own components they will be made of these.